 Abdominoplasty—commonly known as a tummy tuck—is a comprehensive abdominal contouring procedure that removes excess skin and fat while restoring strength and structure to the abdominal wall when muscle separation is present.
 Because it reshapes both surface tissues and deeper support layers, healing is dynamic rather than passive.

 So why should you track your abdominoplasty recovery timeline, and what exactly should you be tracking?
 Measuring the right markers at the right time gives you the safest path to a strong, refined result.
-You should track your recovery to identify patterns early, reinforce safe progress, and protect the investment you’ve made in your body.
+We will assist you to track your recovery, to identify patterns early, reinforce safe progress, and protect the investment you’ve made in your body.

 As a double board-certified plastic surgeon and Maliniac Fellow, Dr. Sepehr Egrari has written and lectured on techniques that reduce tissue tension and support safer healing.
 That same precision carries into our postoperative protocols.
 From progressive tension suturing strategies to personalized mobility plans and structured follow-up milestones, we don’t leave recovery to chance.
 We teach you exactly what to watch, when to progress, and how to measure healing safely.